Jaydenlee4891/nba-champion-predictor/README.md

 So OKC did win game 5 so the prediction was wrong.
 The model isn't perfect as today Haliburton the pacer's star Point guard got a hamstring injury and the no amount of data can ever predict that.
 Some events are just unpredictable

+Maybe next time we can try predicting when players will be injured.

 I think I am done with this project for now maybe I will do it again next season and try to predict the entire playoffs this time.